adamjakab/action-connectiq-builder/README.md

-# ConnectIQ Tester for GitHub Actions
+# ConnectIQ Builder GitHub Actions

 ConnectIQ Tester is a GitHub Action that can be used to run the test "Run No Evil" of a ConnectIQ application.
 It relies on the Docker image [ghcr.io/matco/connectiq-tester](https://github.com/matco/connectiq-tester).